Background

 What Is a No Claims Bonus?

-A no claims bonus (also called a no claims discount or NCD) is a reward for safe driving.
-For every year you don't make a claim on your car insurance, you earn a discount on your next policy.
-According to research from Compare the Market, drivers with just one year of no claims typically save around 32% on their car insurance premium.
+According to industry research, drivers with just one year of no claims typically save around 32% on their car insurance premium.
 The longer you go without claiming, the bigger your discount grows – often up to 60% or more after several years.

 How Long Does Your No Claims Bonus Last Without Insurance?

-Most UK insurers will accept a no claims bonus that is up to two years old.
-Some insurers may stretch this to three years, but this is less common.
 For example, Aviva states they will accept NCD up to two years after the expiry of your last policy.
 If you go longer than two years without car insurance, you will likely need to start building your no claims bonus again from scratch.

 How to Keep Your No Claims Bonus Safe

 Before you cancel your policy, ask your insurer for proof of your no claims bonus.
 This is usually a letter or email that shows how many years you have built up.
 Keep this document safe – you will need it when you take out a new policy.
-Your renewal notice or cancellation letter will often include this information too.

 If you think you'll be without a car for more than two years, you might want to look at short-term or temporary insurance options.
 These can help keep your bonus active even if you're only driving occasionally.